The Momentum Formula: Stop the Revenue Leaks Stalling $10K–$20K Operators at $12K

 Defense 3: Say No to Side Quests

-He said yes to all.
-Spent 40 hours that month on activities that generated zero clients.
-Meanwhile, his outreach dropped from 20 messages weekly to 5.
+He spent 40 hours that month on those activities and generated zero clients, while his outreach dropped from 20 messages a week to 5.
+Revenue fell from $13K to $9K that month.

-The next month, he said no to everything except his three revenue moves.
-Revenue: $9K → $16K.
+The next month, he said no to everything except his three core revenue moves.

-How to say no: Every opportunity gets scored: “Will this directly generate revenue in the next 60 days?”
-If no, it’s a side quest.
-Side quests wait.
+Ask: “Will this directly generate revenue in the next 60 days?”

 Every Friday, run this 5-minute audit: